 Co-presented by MINDPOP, The Kennedy Center and Austin Independent School District, The Kennedy Center Southwest Arts Integration Conference convenes educators of all types for two days of immersive workshops exploring the meaning and practice of arts integration in schools.
-Teachers will learn ways to teach in, through, and about the arts.
-School Administrators will learn ways to harness the power of the arts for learning.
-Teaching Artists will learn ways to be more effective in their work with students and teachers.
+Teachers will learn ways to integrate the arts throughout their curricula and harness the power of the arts for learning.
+School Administrators and school leaders will learn ways to expand arts integration throughout a school.
+Teaching Artists will have the opportunity to expand their thinking about arts integration.
 Join us in Austin for this one-of-a-kind professional learning experience!

 June 6-7, 2019

 Special rates available for groups of 10 or more.
 Inquire at firstname.lastname@example.org.